harness/developer-hub/docs/continuous-integration/use-ci/prep-ci-pipeline-components.md

 ### Shared Paths

-You can use **Shared Paths** in a stage to [share data across steps](./caching-ci-data/share-ci-data-across-steps-and-stages.md).
+You can use **Shared Paths** in a stage to [share data across steps](./caching-ci-data/share-ci-data-across-steps-and-stages.md) or customize cache paths for [Cache Intelligence](../caching-ci-data/cache-intelligence.md).

 When a pipeline runs, it creates a temporary volume called a *workspace*.
 During initialization, the stage clones your codebase to the root of the workspace and runs steps inside the root.
 The workspace persists for the lifetime of the stage and enables steps in that stage to communicate and share state information.
 The default shared working directory for a stage is `/harness`.

-If you need to share additional volumes, you can add shared paths.
+If you need to share additional volumes, you can add **Shared Paths**.
+For example, the maven `m2` repo is stored in `/root/.m2` by default.
+If your Build stage uses Maven, you can specify `/root/.m2` as a **Shared Path** so that all steps in that stage can access that directory.

 ## Steps